Edit Source Strings Online

 Please note that, if the uploaded resource does not contain source strings that exist in Transifex, these will be deleted in Transifex, regardless if the option 'Replace edited strings' was checked or not.

 From the API using the update resource endpoint.
-Please note using the API will not replace edited strings in the beta release.
+Please note using the API will not replace edited strings.

 There are two methods of updating the original source file located in your repository with updated strings (Source strings that have been modified):